Founder

 Working For the Well-being of Individuals and Community

-As we each do our internal work in understanding our whole self and who we really are while growing individually and collectively, let's connect, launch, and support activities of health, well-being, and social change.
+As we each do our internal work in understanding our whole self and who we truly are while growing individually and collectively, let's connect, launch & support activities of health, well-being, humanity, and social change.
+The Scene Drama Works, Inc. is here to help and provide the needed tools.

-It was not long after working with a community theatre, the New Freedom Theater, in Philadelphia following my undergrad at SUNY Albany (theatre major and music minor) that I realized my passion for the healing and therapeutic quality of the theatre and theater techniques.
-I also developed a love for community in my experiences with drama as a therapeutic tool in organizations such as in shelters, churches, revitalization events, nursing homes, summer programs, and such.
+It was not long after working with a community theatre named the New Freedom Theater of Philadelphia, following Pam's undergrad at SUNY Albany (theatre major and music minor), that she realized her passion for the healing and therapeutic quality of the theatre and theater techniques.
+She also developed a love for community through her experiences with drama as a therapeutic tool in organizations such as in shelters, churches, revitalization events, nursing homes, summer programs, and such.
 The therapeutic connection and space for expression provided a sense of freedom and a refresh button for the participants.
-My love for healing, theatre, and community led to my career in drama therapy and psychology.
-More than a career, it is my purpose - my calling.
+Pam's love for healing, theatre, and community led to her career in drama therapy and psychology.
+More than a career, it is her purpose - her calling.

-When learning that there was such a thing as drama therapy, I immediately enrolled in the North American Drama Therapy Association (NADTA) Drama Therapy program which involved obtaining my master’s of science degree in psychology from the University of Phoenix.
+When learning that there was such a thing as drama therapy, Pam immediately enrolled in the North American Drama Therapy Association (NADTA) Drama Therapy program, which involved obtaining her master’s of science degree in psychology from the University of Phoenix.

-Personal growth and a strong resilient inclusive community are a passion within my 30-year journey in this field as a playwright, director, community drama group leader & founder, drama instructor, summer program creative drama director, expressive arts facilitator, drum circle facilitator, program director of an adult day program, trained advocate for all victims of domestic violence/intimate partner violence, and drama therapist.
-As a drama therapist, I’ve worked with individuals and groups of young and older adults of various populations, needs, and goals.
-My approach is client-centered and engages the whole person using evidence-based practices.
+Personal growth and a strong resilient inclusive community are a passion within Pam's 30-year journey in this field as a playwright, director, community drama group leader & founder, drama instructor, summer program creative drama director, expressive arts facilitator, drum circle facilitator, program director of an adult day program, trained advocate for all victims of domestic violence/intimate partner violence, and drama therapist.
+As a drama therapist, Pam has worked with individuals and groups of young and older adults of various populations, needs, and goals.
+Her approach is client-centered and engages the whole person using evidence-based practices.

 Drama Therapy Mindfulness Positive Psychology Behavioral Health Psychology